Kiyomizu Temple and Yasaka Shrine

 Yasaka Shrine

 Let’s start a walking tour at the Yasaka Shrine.
 Vermilion gate building is the western entrance of the shrine.
-The temple’s origin dates back to 7th century, but the main hall is the reconstruction from 17th century.
-It’s a Shinto shrine and dedicated to the deity responsible for protection against disasters and people’s prosperity.
+The temple’s origin dates back to the 7th century, but the main hall is the reconstruction from the 17th century.
+It’s the Shinto shrine and dedicated to the deity responsible for protection against disasters and people’s prosperity.
 In July, Gion Matsuri which is one of the three greatest festivals in Japan, is held in honor of the deity here.
 Admission is free.

 website: http://web.kyoto-inet.or.jp/org/yasaka/english/